zdomjus60/mandelbrot_hi_res/README.md

 ## Features

 - High-precision double-precision floating-point calculations for deep zooms into the Mandelbrot set.
-- Psychedelic banded coloring algorithm, and a new random non-graduated palette.
+- Psychedelic banded coloring algorithm.
 - Interactive zoom:
     - Left-click to zoom in on the cursor position.
     - Right-click to zoom out.